wix-playground/stylable-components/docs/auto-views.md

 the following meta-data fields are supported:

-* id: unique id of the schema in URI format
+* $id: unique id of the schema in URI format
 * title: readable title
 * description: short description